SKenb/Matlab_SingleTrackModel/README.md

 # Matlab Single-Track Model

-Modelling and simulating a single-track model in Matlab.
+Modeling and simulating a single-track model in Matlab.

 Thereby different maneuvers can be simulated.